oneplusfive555/pumpfun-cook/README.md

-# Pumpfuncook Bot
+# Pumpfun-cook Bot

-The Pumpfuncook Bot is a tool designed to automate the monitoring, buying, and selling of tokens on the pump.fun platform in the Solana blockchain.
+The Pumpfun-cook Bot is a tool designed to automate the monitoring, buying, and selling of tokens on the pump.fun platform in the Solana blockchain.
 It executes trades based on predefined parameters and strategies set by the user.

 ## Prerequisites